clbx/Cosmic/doc/Cosmic Processor Specifications.md

 ## Memory Mapping

 It is always assumed that 64K of memory is being used.
-No reason to not have all addressable memory.
+No reason to not have all addressable memory availble.

-things that need to be in it

-* Video Memory
-* ROM
-* Addressing stuff

 Current Memory Map (highly subject to change)
 ```